Labs: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11.

 This is to ensure that you can setup remote login for someone else without breaking anything :-).

-Learning outcomes
+Learning outcomes and after class checklist

-Learning outcomes provide a condensed view of fundamental concepts and skills that you should be able to explain and/or use after each lesson.
+This section offers a condensed view of fundamental concepts and skills that you should be able to explain and/or use after each lesson.
 They also represent the bare minimum required for understanding subsequent labs (and other courses as well).

 Conceptual knowledge